How to Shoot Video Like a Professional Videographer

 Practice Widescreen Videos

-Videos are trending toward widescreen formats, such as a 16x9 ratio.
+With the prevalence of smartphone cameras, even home videos are trending toward widescreen formats, such as a 16 by 9 ratio.
 Think of how you can make this extra visual space work for you.

 You can capture much more content in a single shot, but remember that widescreen video doesn't mean shooting all wide shots.
 Television is still an intimate medium.
 Close-ups of faces will convey more emotion than a group shot of a crowd.